Coaches of the Great Western Railway

 The passenger coaches of the Great Western Railway (GWR) were many and varied, ranging from four and six-wheeled vehicles for the original broad gauge line of 1838, through to bogie coaches up to 70 ft long which were in service through to 1947.
 Vacuum brakes, bogies and through-corridors all came into use during the nineteenth century, and in 1900 the first electrically lit coaches were put into service.
 The 1920s saw some vehicles fitted with automatic couplings and steel bodies.

-Early vehicles were built by a number of independent companies, but in 1844 the railway started to build carriages at Swindon railway works, which eventually provided most of the railway's stock.
+Early vehicles were built by a number of independent companies, but in 1844 the railway started to build carriages at Swindon Works, which eventually provided most of the railway's stock.
 Special vehicles included sleeping cars, restaurant cars and slip coaches.
 Passengers were also carried in railmotors, autotrains, and diesel railcars.
 Passenger-rated vans carried parcels, horses, and milk and at express speeds.

 Most coaches were painted in a chocolate brown and cream livery, although this did change over the years, however they were plain brown or red until 1864 and from 1908 to 1922.
 Parcels vans and similar vehicles were seldom painted in the two-colour livery, being plain brown or red instead, which caused them to be known as "brown vehicles".